greenshot/greenshot/_faqs/2013-04-16-what-is-the-best-way-to-control-greenshots-configuration-at-install-time.markdown

 This has the nice advantage that if things no longer work, a setting or the complete configuration can simply be removed.

 With our system it's possible to supply specific settings as default, or even make them non changeable.
-To understand the possibilities, you first need to know where, how and in what order Greenshot reads it's configuration.
+To understand the possibilities, you first need to know where, how and in which order Greenshot reads its configuration.

 Greenshot knows of 3 different files, which are loaded in the following order:

-1. greenshot-defaults.ini: this specifies the defaults which are used if no other setting are available.
+1. greenshot-defaults.ini: this specifies the defaults which are used if no other settings are available.
 (At first start)
 2. greenshot.ini: this is the normal file, with all the settings of the user, which is written by Greenshot.
 This overrules the settings in the greenshot-defaults.ini file.
 3. greenshot-fixed.ini: has settings which will overrule all settings in the files above.